freepn/fpnd/README_release-notes_latest.rst

 3.6 - Known Issues
 ------------------

+* Domain resolution issue on Ubuntu 20.04 in Chromium / Firefox browsers

+When you type a "naked" domain into the URL bar in the format: xxx.com, it doesn't resolve / times out while trying to load, however https://xxx.com *does* resolve (clicking a link to https://xxx.com also resolves immediately.
+Modern browsers have a built-in "prediction" mechanism for "guessing" what to do; on www-client/firefox-81.0.1 it defaults to http with xxx.com but the prediction thing switches to https and adds a trailing slash if it recognizes/remembers the domain.
+From the browser side, the "fix" is basically using a plugin, eg, https-everywhere (as we don't have a fix yet for the port 80 issue).

 * ip6tables modules not loading automatically on ubuntu

 The new setting to filter leaky IPv6 traffic depends on some additional